massalabs/station/README.md

 -   [go](https://go.dev/doc/install)
 -   [swagger](https://github.com/go-swagger/go-swagger) to generate go code from API documentation

-Once Golang is installed on your system, you can install the last two dependencies by running the following command outside of a go module directory:
+Once Golang is installed on your system, you can install the swagger dependency by running the following command outside of a go module directory:

 -   `go install github.com/go-swagger/go-swagger/cmd/swagger@latest`